An Ideal Plant Near Water

 Japanese sweet flag grass is a perennial aquatic plant with sword-like leaves that resemble those of iris.
 It is often used along the borders of landscape ponds and other water features.
 Despite its common name, Japanese sweet flag grass is not an ornamental grass, but instead is a perennial that spreads by underground rhizomes.

 Japanese sweet flag grass has vertical sword-like leaves that top out at about 39 inches in length, depending on variety.
 It is slow-growing, spreading to fill a 2-foot wide area in about five years.
 The leaves are typically light green to golden-yellow in color and can help brighten dim garden areas.
 Small greenish-yellow flowers appear on spikes in spring and early summer, followed by red berries.
-The "sweet" label comes from the pleasant, spicy aroma it produces when crushed.
+The "sweet" label comes from the pleasant, spicy aroma the leaves produce when crushed.

 Although not natively occurring in North America, settlers introduced the plant in the 1600s, and it now has naturalized in many places.